gfranko/jquery.selectBoxIt.js/README.markdown

 If you find that you need a feature that SelectBoxIt does not currently support, either let me know via the SelectBoxIt issue tracker, or fork SelectBoxIt on Github and easily extend SelectBoxIt to create your own widget!

 ##Change Log

+`1.1.01 - September 5, 2012

+- Added Twitter Bootstrap Theming Support

+- Added a **refresh** public method

+- Added the _destroy_ method into the SelectBoxIt core

 `1.0.0` - August 8, 2012 *Stable 1.0 release*